New Year's levee: Military levées

-The levée has a long tradition in the Canadian Forces as one of the activities associated with New Year's Day.
+The levée has a long tradition in the Canadian Armed Forces as one of the activities associated with New Year's Day.
 Military commanders garrisoned throughout Canada held local levées since, as commissioned officers, they were expected to act on behalf of the Crown on such occasions.

 On Vancouver Island (the base for the Royal Navy's Pacific Fleet), levées began in the 1840s.